 CAUTION: If you are a nonresident or part-year resident who earned income and incurred expenses within and outside Pennsylvania, you must complete PA Schedule NRH.

-I. Reimbursements.
-If your employer included your reimbursement in PA taxable compensation on your Form W-2, do not enter that reimbursement here.
+Line I. Reimbursements.
+If your employer included your reimbursement in PA-taxable compensation on your Form W-2, do not enter that reimbursement here.
 If your employer did not include your reimbursement on your Form W-2, enter the amount you received from your employer.

 - If Line H is more than Line I, include your unreimbursed expenses on Line 1b of your PA-40.